 The company is known for its great customer service.
 They perform background checks and guarantee the businesses they advertise on the website, so users don’t have to worry about the trustworthiness of any providers.

-To grow on Angi and appear on top of the results page, providers have to maintain an A or B grade on their profile.
+To grow on Angi and appear at the top of the results page, providers have to maintain an A or B grade on their profile.
 These grades determine whether or not providers can advertise with pay-per-click ads.

 While Angi only caters to home service providers, Thumbtack helps its 10 million users find all kinds of work online.
 Founded in 2008, Thumbtack has built up a large network of service providers.
 Users can search for caterers, DJs, painters, makeup artists, attorneys, and more.